IlluminatePossibilities/TheGlobalVariables/README.md

 #### ii.
 Infrastructure & Cloud Costs

 Generally, these would include all the infrastructure, cloud, services, licenses, API subscriptions, and other costs associated with running the application frontend and backend, excluding development.
-The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high level budget of operational costs and expected expenses in this category.
-The budget will be created utilizing example scenarios, or, more precise numbers if real world expected user figures are availalbe.
+The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high-level budget of operational costs and expected expenses in this category.
+The budget will be created utilizing example scenarios, or, more precise numbers if real-world expected user figures are available.
 A cost breakdown of services will be provided.

 #### iii.
 Security Update Costs

 The primary ongoing development costs not related to feature development on this platform, in addition to responding to events and the infrastructure itself, will be the updates to the application libraries to address ongoing security concerns.
-The application frontend is by far the most vulnerable part of this system in terms of security, and will require ongoing updates.
-The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high level budget of operational costs and expected expenses in this category.
+The application frontend is by far the most vulnerable part of this system in terms of security and will require ongoing updates.
+The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high-level budget of operational costs and expected expenses in this category.

 ---